 While dependent upon hospital policy, catheters are usually left in place for up to 96 hours after placement [4; 7; 28].
 In many hospitals, physicians remove the dressing and catheter.
-However, the ASPMN has created a practice statement that supports the role of nurses in managing the catheter [51].
+However, the ASPMN has released and reaffirmed a practice statement that supports the role of nurses in managing the catheter and monitoring for potential side effects or complications [46].
 Although the placement of epidural catheters and initial testing and prescription of analgesic therapy lies with the responsibility of an anesthesiology professional, this practice statement advocates for the role of the RN in removing epidural catheters.
-Removal of epidural catheters by RNs is contingent upon a specific order from a qualified anesthesia professional or physician provider if educational criteria have been met and the procedure is permitted by both institutional policy/protocol and state law [51].
+Removal of epidural catheters by RNs is contingent upon a specific order from a qualified anesthesia professional or physician provider if educational criteria have been met and the procedure is permitted by both state law and institutional policy/protocol [46].